smessie/Article-ESWC2024-DFDP/content/evaluation.md

 By making form descriptions portable and not tight to one rendering environment or one rendering logic, machines can be controlled to create forms for producing RDF in multiple viewing environments.
 It is possible to pass along data and a machine can automatically prefill your form by using the bindings attached to form fields (R2), and a user can interpret the title of the form field to manually enter a value (R3).

-#### Schema Alignment and Footprint
+#### Schema Alignment Tasks

-The second research question of this paper was the following: "How can machines be controlled in a declarative way to perform **schema alignment and footprint tasks** by the use of reasoning?".
+The second research question of this paper was the following: "How can machines be controlled in a declarative way to **translate form descriptions** decoupled from the application into a vocabulary that the application understands?".
-It is possible to pass along a set of N3 conversion rules such that the form description will automatically be translated thanks to the reasoning into the ontology the app understands (R6).
+It is possible to pass along a set of N3 conversion rules such that the form description will automatically be translated thanks to the reasoning into the ontology the app understands (R5).

+#### Footprint Tasks

+The third research question was: "How can machines be controlled in a declarative way to **perform actions** on the filled out data?".
-The form description describes, next to what should be displayed, in a declarative way what should happen in case of a certain action (R5).
+The form description describes, next to what should be displayed, in a declarative way what should happen in case of a certain trigger (R6).
 Because this is described in a machine-readable way using RDF, a machine can interpret this and execute the right actions (R7).

 Add a conclusion paragraph where you explicitly state that you cover all requirements {:.todo}

+### Adherence to the FAIR Principles
+{:#adherence-fair-principles}

+Write
+{:.todo}